 Americans are paying more out-of-pocket for health care now than they did in the past decade.1

-The currently available data visualization’s for this indicator presents average out-of-pocket health care cost per family and individuals per year, in U.S. dollars.
-This data represents one important piece in understanding out-of-pocket health care cost; in the future we also hope to present out-of-pocket cost as a percentage of household income.
+This indicator tracks the average annual out-of-pocket health care cost per family and individual in U.S. dollars.
+Total Out-of-Pocket Cost (Families) includes monthly insurance premiums because health insurance eligibility and coverage are typically tied to families.4 Total Out-of-Pocket Cost (Individuals) does not include premiums.
+This data represents one important piece of out-of-pocket health care cost; in the future we hope to track out-of-pocket cost relative to household income.

 Total Out-of-Pocket Cost (Individuals)